 Candidate experience is a top priority for recruiters and hiring teams.
 Employers work hard to meet candidate expectations, build great relationships and protect their brand reputation.

-Candidate experience is defined as, the personal perception a cacndidate holds concerning an employer’s recruitment process and is commonly categorised into a negative or positive experience.
+Candidate experience is defined as the personal perception a candidate holds concerning an employer’s recruitment process and is commonly categorised into a negative or positive experience.

 To secure a positive candidate experience, many companies aim to:

 Create a simple hiring process

 The first interaction with an employer usually starts with the job advert.
 The route to application must be straightforward to navigate.
 Additional or unnecessary steps, overcomplicate the process and run the risk of candidate dropout and a loss in top talent.